 24. Inclusion index (%): The Inclusion Index measures the degree to which the WBG creates a diverse and inclusive environment that fosters equal opportunities for everyone to succeed in the work place regardless of demographic characteristics.
-The index is comprised of 3 attributes based on 7 questions in the Engagement Survey: (i) creating an environment of trust and inclusiveness: "WBG Senior Leadership (President/MDs/CEOs) creates a culture of openness and trust"; "Diverse perspectives are valued in my unit"; (ii) managerial commitment and accountability for diversity and inclusion: "My Vice President(s) is taking action to improve diversity and inclusion"; "WBG Senior Leadership (President/MDs/CEOs) is taking action to improve diversity and inclusion"; "Managers and staff are held accountable when their actions or behaviors are contrary to the institution's values of diversity and inclusion"; (iii) treating staff with fairness, dignity and respect: "I am treated with respect and dignity at WBG"; "Colleagues are treated fairly regardless of gender/gender identity, disability, age, race/ethnicity, national origin, native language, sexual orientation, religion, or educational background".
+The index is comprised of 3 attributes based on 7 questions in the Engagement Survey: (i) creating an environment of trust and inclusiveness: "WBG Senior Leadership (President/MDs/CEOs) creates a culture of openness and trust"; "Diverse perspectives are valued in my unit"; (ii) managerial commitment and accountability for diversity and inclusion: "My Vice President(s) is taking action to improve diversity and inclusion"; "WBG Senior Leadership (President/MDs/CEOs) is taking action to improve diversity and inclusion"; "MBG Senior Leadership (President/MDs/CEOs) is taking action to improve diversity and inclusion"; "MBG Senior Leadership (President/MDs/CEOs) is taking action to improve diversity and inclusion"; "WBG Senior Leadership (President/MDs/CEOs) is taking action to improve diversity and inclusion"; "WBG Senior Leadership (President/MDs/CEOs) is taking action to improve diversity and inclusion"; "Managers and staff are held accountable when their actions or behaviors are contrary to the institution's values of diversity and inclusion"; (iii) treating staff with fairness, dignity and respect: "I am treated with respect and dignity at WBG"; "Colleagues are treated fairly regardless of gender/gender identity, disability, age, race/ethnicity, national origin, native language, sexual orientation, religion, or educational background".